 “This ruling reaffirms our understanding of one point of law.
 It is well-established that any person, including a spouse, commits a crime if he or she knowingly or intentionally intercepts wire, oral or electronic communications to which he or she is not a party without the permission of one of the parties to the communication.[ii]” – Texas Lawyer

-Additionally, A party to a communication may sue a person who: “(1) intercepts, attempts to intercept, or employs or obtains another to intercept or attempt to intercept the communication; (2) uses or divulges information that he knows or reasonably should know was obtained by interception of the communication; or (3) as a landlord, building operator, or communication common carrier, either personally or through an agent or employee, aids or knowingly permits interception or attempted interception of the communication.[iv]”
+A person may sue another for violations of the Interceptions of Communications Act (ICA) when the person, “(1) intercepts, attempts to intercept, or employs or obtains another to intercept attempt to intercept the communication; or (2) uses or divulges information that he knows or reasonably should know was obtained by interception of the communication.[iii]” The law further states that intercepting a communication occurs when “the aural acquisition of the contents of a communication through the use of an electronic, mechanical or other device is made without the consent of the party to the communication.[iv]”

 If you would like more information about The Barrows Firm, P.C., please contact the firm by calling (817) 481-1583.
-The Barrows Firm is located downtown Fort Worth at 500 East Belknap Street, near the Tarrant County Courthouse and the Tarrant County Family Law Center.
+The Barrows Firm is located at 700 East Southlake Boulevard in Southlake near the Town Square.

 You can follow The Barrows Firm on social media and find important articles and resources about Texas law and how it may affect you or your family.
 The Barrows Firm is on Twitter, Facebook and LinkedIn.
 To read client endorsements and reviews of Attorney, Leslie Barrows, please visit her Avvo.com profile.